Gender violence and rape in Francoist Spain and the democratic transition: Francoist period (1939 - 1975)

 Women were taught in the Francoist period that their purpose was to submit to their husbands, and this included in areas of sex where they were to humbly accede.
 Domestic violence, committed by men towards their spouses, was a rampant problem in Francoist Spain.
 This sort of violence against women was perfectly legal, and women had no recourse for dealing with it as they were considered legal property of their husbands.
 For many married women in the 1940s, 1950s and 1960s, sexual abuse was the norm in marriage.
-A woman from Cordoba named Theodora described her experiences with her husband in this period as, "I did not want, I did not want to [have sex].
+A woman from Córdoba named Theodora described her experiences with her husband in this period as, "I did not want, I did not want to [have sex].
 Because if he came (...)
 Because he has always came late (...)
 Frozen from drinking and smoking, to me what I would like, if I came to a tart wine and I did not feel like it.
 But he, whether I wanted to or not, would take me and put me face up and go up and I gave him a speech and he did not care about me, that I had no pleasure."
 Some women would pretend to be menstruating to avoid having sex with their husbands.

 The Penal Code of 1848 established the definition of sexual crimes in Spain.
 It would not be substantially altered until 1996, and was the major law related to this type of crime in the Francoist period.
 Title X had a section called "Crimes against honesty".
 This section deal with a number of crimes including adultery, rape and corruption of minors and kidnapping.
 Rape was specifically dealt with in article 363.
 It required that force or intimidation directed at the victim or deprivation "of reason or sense" on the part of the victim or the victim need to be under the age of 12 needed to be present for rape to occur.
 Dishonest abuse was another category related to sex crimes.
 This included things like anal penetration.
 Rape convictions lead to sentences of 12 to 20 years.
 Teachers, priests and authority figures could be imprisoned for having carnal knowledge of those under their care between the ages of 12 and 23, with a minor prison sentence of 4 to 6 years.
 If the charge was only of dishonest abuse, then prison time could be between 7 months and 6 years.
 Men could often avoid prison time by marrying their victims.